-Problem 4.12.
+Problem 4.9.
 Dave is going to leave academia and go into business building grain silos.
 A grain silo is a cylinder with a hemispherical top, used to store grain for farm animals.
-Here is a 3D view and a cross-section:
+Here is a 3D view, a cross-section, and the top view: